 - You should now get the PIN code on your screen and be able to pair the device.

-Once you have paired your device, the device will reboot and you will lose the settings above (because Screenly manages them for you).
+Once you have paired your device, the device will reboot.
+You will lose the settings above (because Screenly now manages them for you).
 As such, you need to make some changes to the screen.

 Navigate to the screen you just paired in the management interface.
-Go to Manage, and Advanced.
+Go to Manage.
+Then go to Advanced.
 Then you need to set "Video Output" to Composite/RCA.

-Lastly, you need to power down your Raspberry Pi and make a re-apply the "#hdmi_force_hotplug=1" setting to config.txt.
+Lastly, you need to power down your Raspberry Pi and reset the "#hdmi_force_hotplug=1" setting to config.txt.

 After this, you should be able to use your Raspberry Pi with Composite/RCA.
-Be aware however that if you do make any change on the advance section, the hdmi_force_hotplug setting will be reverted.
+However, be aware that if you do make any change in the Advanced section, the hdmi_force_hotplug setting will be reverted.